SaverioCode/SLog/README.md

 It's possible that in future releases I'm going to support older version.
 At least 14 and maybe 11.
 Let's see
 ## Supported Platforms and Compilers
 ### Platforms
-At this stage I'm not going to provide any officially supported platforms, but for some easy test I can excpeted to work on all major linux distros and windows 10+.
+At this stage I'm not going to provide any officially supported platforms, but for some easy test I excpet it to work on all major linux distros and windows 10+.
 ### Compilers
 **gnu** , **clang** and unofficially **mvsc**
 ## 5 Step Guide